Submissions

 • With PDFs, the authors' names should also be removed from Document Properties found under File on Adobe Acrobat's main menu.

-• A bibliography should precede endnotes (please see the SACQ style guide for a description of the appropriate referencing style).
+• Please see the SACQ style guide for a description of the appropriate referencing style.

 • Acknowledgements can be made at the end of the article if necessary.